adap/flower/doc/source/docker/persist-superlink-state.rst

 As soon as the SuperLink starts, the file ``state.db`` is created in the ``state`` directory on your host system.
 If the file already exists, the SuperLink tries to restore the state from the file.
-To start the SuperLink with an with an empty database, ensure that there is no database called ``state.db`` in the ``state`` directory (``rm state.db``) before you execute the ``docker run`` command above.
+To start the SuperLink with an empty database, ensure that there is no database called ``state.db`` in the ``state`` directory (``rm state.db``) before you execute the ``docker run`` command above.